syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 N>For illustration purposes, we have only provided the sample for modifying the name of the annotation in the [InkAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_InkAdded) event.
 But this can be done in all other events as well.

 N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.

+## How to Customize the Minimum size of the Ink Annotations?

+By the MinimumSize property, You can set the minimum size to which the ink annotations could be resized.

+Refer the following code example:

+{% tabs %}
+{% highlight c# %}

+//Sets the minimum size for the ink annotations pdfViewerControl.AnnotationSettings.Ink.MinimumSize = new Size(10, 10);

+{% endhighlight %}
+{% endtabs %}